 Site visits of Southport town centre were undertaken in May 2015 to enable the latest health check analysis, ensuring that the most up-to-date diversity of use and floorspace figures are available.
 We have utilised the centre boundary as identified by Goad for our analysis in order to consider an extensive area and to allow a direct comparison with the national average figures (which are calculated using Goad's assessment of the boundary of each centre).
 The Goad boundary largely corresponds with Southport's designated town centre boundary as identified in the Draft Local Plan2, although there are some subtle differences, the main difference being that the Central 12 Shopping Park is omitted from Goad's town centre boundary.
 A number of areas on the outskirts of the town centre are also included within the Goad boundary, but designated outside of the Draft Local Plan town centre boundary.
-These include units at the northern end of Portland Street and on King Street including the Prince of Wales Hotel, premises around the junction of Nevill Street and the Promenade which include Victoria Baths and retail units on the southern side of Hoghton Street, the eastern side of London Street to the east of Southport Railway Station.
-A further area on the eastern side of the town which includes units on Union Street, the eastern side of Hill Street and on the southern side of Lord Street is also included within the Goad boundary but outside of the Draft Local Plan town centre boundary Station.
-A further area on the eastern side of the Draft Local Plan town centre is also included within the Goad boundary but outside of the Draft Local Plan town centre is also included within the Goad boundary but outside of the Draft Local Plan town centre boundary.
+These include units at the northern end of Portland Street and on King Street including the Prince of Wales Hotel, premises around the junction of Nevill Street and the Promenade which include Victoria Baths and retail units on the southern side of Hoghton Street and the eastern side of the town which includes units on Union Street, the eastern side of Hill Street and on the southern side of Lord Street is also included within the Goad boundary but outside of the Draft Local Plan town centre boundary.